Using a library

 We're here to help

-This call is for submitting comments that weren't marked as spam but should've been.
-You call this method with the following URL:
+This call is for submitting comments that weren’t marked as spam but should have been.

 This call takes the same arguments as the comment check call.